-You can find multiple vocal resonance exercises below.
+You can find many vocal resonance exercises below.

 6. Practice with a Song

 Choosing a song that gives you time for trying some vibrato is the next stage in the process.
-Just pick a song that has long lines and perhaps even extended pitches so that you can overexaggerate.
-At this point, making it obvious at the beginning is highly recommended.
+Pick a song that has long lines and even extended pitches so that you can exaggerate.
+At this point, making it obvious at the beginning is recommended.

-Begin with vowels and work your way up in sound orderly.
+Begin with vowels and work your way up in sound.
 If you don’t want to go softer, you can make it a little less noticeable.
-Proper posture, breathing, and resonance, as well as a nice opening of the vowel’s breath mechanism, are all necessary for a successful start in the pitch process.
+Proper posture, breathing, resonance, and a nice opening of the vowel’s breath mechanism, are all necessary for a good start.
 Next, you try vibrato on extended tones in your song.

-These are the most essential tips to improve vibrato that helped me a lot during my individual practices.
+These are the most essential tips to improve vibrato.
 You can also find effective exercises here: